Aheesh/care-pledge/README.md

 ## Target Disease:
 - Sickle Cell Disease requiring bone marrow transplants.
 ## Demographic:
-- Patient families from Nigeria traveling to India for the medical procedure.
+- Patient families from Nigeria traveling to Singapore, India, Malaysia for the medical procedure.
 ## Fund Management:
 - Efficient handling of excess funds and provision for additional fundraising if required.